UBC-MDS/dsci524-group18/CONDUCT.rst

 Encouraged and untolerated behaviors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Encouraged behaviors

-As stipulated by UBC and MDS rules, the following behaviors are encouraged:
+- As stipulated by UBC and MDS rules, the following behaviors are encouraged:

 1. Use welcoming and polite language
 2. Be respectful of different viewpoints and experiences